 I think the biggest problem with most wineries is microbiological spoilage, which can occur from various sources.
 And we try to be very careful.
-Make sure your all environment is clean and well maintained.
+Make sure your all environment is clean and well-maintained.
 And keep the wines without undesirable yeast or bacteria.
 Yeast or bacteria can impart flaws such as high levels of volatile acidity or barnyard aromas.
 Most microbial spoilage can be avoided through clean cellar practices.

 At low levels or when done intentionally, some wine faults may add interest to a wine.
 However, the Cork taint is always seen as a flaw that has led to experimentation with cork alternatives.
 Beyond natural cork, there are rated corks.
 There are lots of plastic closures.
 There are glass closures and then, of course, a screw cap.

 There are many options available to winemakers today.
 The same wine under different closures will vary regarding oxidation and flavor consistency.
-Cost consumer perception and convenience are also important factors.
+Cost-consumer perception and convenience are also important factors.
 Patience is essential.
 You can’t be an impatient person when you’re making wine.
 Decisions are very long and slow.
 While winemaking’s fundamental principles are universal practices, they vary by region, grape variety, and wine style, allowing winemakers to craft unique expressions.
 Every wine is a new experience got on its journey.
-And if you listen carefully enough, they’ll tell you what it wants to be where it wants to go.
+And if you listen carefully enough, they’ll tell you what it wants to be and where it wants to go.